jveigel/Blender-Expanse-Solar-System/README.md

 | Earth -> Neptune | 26d 13h | 27d 18h | 7,497 | 7,842 |
 | Venus -> Neptune | 26d 16h | 27d 15h | 7,534 | 7,806 |
 | Mercury -> Neptune | 26d 19h | 27d 12h | 7,568 | 7,773 |

-## Scripts
-Python scripts to create accurate orbits in Blender:
-* `Blender_Orbits_Jupiter.py`
-* `Blender_Orbits_Saturn.py`
-* `Blender_Orbits_SolarSystem.py`

-Creates an image file of scale accurate orbits at about 10,000 px:
-* `SolarSystemScale8k_Accurate.py`

-Saves a csv and markdown file with the results of the brachistochrone trajectories at 1/3g:
-* `BrachistochroneCalc.py`

-Attempts to estimate the interstellar travel times using the relativistic brachistochrone equation for the Nauvoo from the Expanse.
-It is not very accurate, canonically or scientifically:
-* `Brachistochrone_Relativistic_Calculator_Epstein.py`